macarey/soles4souls-twilio-demo/docs/twilio-setup.md

 ### 3. Configure Knowledge Base

 #### FAQ Knowledge
-- **Question**: "What are your store hours?"
-- **Answer**: "Our store hours are Monday-Thursday: 9AM-8PM, Friday: 9AM-9PM, Saturday: 10AM-8PM, Sunday: 11AM-6PM.
-We're located at 789 Fashion Blvd, San Francisco, CA 94102."
+- **Question**: "How can I donate shoes and clothing?"
+- **Answer**: "You can donate shoes and clothing by visiting one of our drop-off locations, shipping items to our distribution center, or organizing a shoe drive.
+All donations help fight poverty and create opportunity worldwide."

-- **Question**: "How do I track my order?"
+- **Question**: "How do I track my donation?"
-- **Answer**: "You can track your order by providing your order ID.
-I can look up the current status and provide tracking information for you."
+- **Answer**: "You can track your donation by providing your donation ID.
+I can look up the current status and show you the impact your donation has made."

+- **Question**: "What volunteer opportunities are available?"
+- **Answer**: "We have various volunteer opportunities including warehouse sorting, distribution events, and administrative support.
+I can help you find and schedule volunteer opportunities in your area."

+- **Question**: "Where can I drop off donations?"
+- **Answer**: "We have drop-off locations in many cities.
+I can help you find the nearest location and provide hours of operation."

-- **Question**: "What is your return policy?"
+- **Question**: "What programs does Soles4Souls support?"
-- **Answer**: "We offer a 30-day return policy for unworn items in original packaging.
-Returns are free and can be processed through our online system or in-store."

-- **Question**: "Do you offer free shipping?"
-- **Answer**: "Yes!
-We offer free shipping on orders over $100.
-Standard shipping is $9.99 for orders under $100."
+- **Answer**: "Soles4Souls operates three main programs: 4Relief (emergency relief and disaster response), 4Opportunity (micro-enterprise and job creation), and 4EveryKid (children experiencing homelessness)."

 ### 4. Configure Webhooks